Campus visit planning

 The Brown-visit stay choice should protect the campus day first

-The best hotel answer is the one that keeps the visit schedule, family energy, and one useful Providence move in the same manageable loop.
+The best hotel answer is the one that keeps the visit schedule, family energy, and one useful Providence move in the same manageable area.

 OptionUse this whenWhy it winsWatch for